 I. When established in EU Member States

-Travel retailers established in another EU Member State are not limited in their right to provide services in the Republic of Lithuania.
+Travel organisers and travel retailers established in another EU Member State are not limited in their right to provide services in the Republic of Lithuania.

 II.
 When established in non EU Member States